Picking March Madness Champions: 7 Perennial Attributes

 Every NCAA Tournament champion from the past 11 years has been an above-average three-point shooting squad.
 The 2010-11 Huskies and 2012-13 Cardinals finished on the low end of the spectrum at 33-percent, while the 2007-08 Jayhawks outclassed everyone by nailing 39-percent of their treys.
 Kansas was led that year by point guard Mario Chalmers, who shot 46-percent from behind the arc, and forward Brandon Rush, who shot 42-percent.

-Last year’s Villanova team took this trend to a new level, hitting just at just a shade under 40-percent (T20th in the country) while attempting the fifth-most treys in the nation.
+The 2018 Villanova Wildcats took this trend to a new level, hitting just at just a shade over 40-percent (11th in the country) while attempting the fifth-most treys in the nation.
+The 2019 Virginia Cavaliers were almost as good, hitting 39.5% from three.

-Before you etch your NCAA Tournament winner in stone, make sure they can light it up from downtown.
+Before you etch your NCAA Tournament winner in stone, make sure they can shoot.

 7. March Madness Champions Have Elite Defenses